About Unfiltered KY Tours

 Our company is a true small business.
 We may not have the "prestige" of some of the big names, but we make up for it in value, hospitality, and hard work.
 In reality, we have to work harder for our clients than others, and we're glad to offer the same service for less.

-We are entirely devoted to making our client’s time on the bourbon trail as safe, convenient, and effortless as we possibly can.
-We’re your trusted partners to the bourbon trail!
+We are entirely devoted to making our client’s time on the bourbon trail as safe, convenient, and effortless as possible.
+We hope to be your guides someday, or that we at least make planning your trip a bit easier.

 Who We Are